Venkataramana2017/AWS-Elastic-Beanstalk/README.md

 If you're looking for container orchestration with more flexibility and custom control, you could use Kubernetes (either self-managed on EC2 or via Amazon EKS).
 This allows for a highly scalable, distributed system, suitable for microservices architectures.
 Third-party Platforms:

+# Heroku:-
-Heroku: Offers an even higher level of abstraction than Elastic Beanstalk.
+Offers an even higher level of abstraction than Elastic Beanstalk.
 It's easier to set up but may have higher costs at scale.
 Google Cloud Run or Azure App Service: Similar PaaS services on different cloud providers if you're considering multi-cloud or alternative cloud platforms.

 # Amazon CloudFront: